seekdavidlee/Eklee-Azure-Functions-GraphQl-Examples/ReadMe.md

 # Creating a starter solution + project

-We can also created a starter solution + project by running the following Powershell command.
+We can also create a starter solution + project by running the following Powershell command.
 Note that this Powershell script is also used internally to create a new example, so please note for any new changes.

 ```
 .\GenSolution.ps1 -Name $nameOfProject